JenyaGL/ML/README.md

-# templates of machine-learning models for regression, classification, evaluation and data processing.
+# templates of machine-learning models for regression, classification, evaluation and data processing
+****templates in driver